-Judge denies businesses seeking block on COVID restrictions
+Judge denies Oregon businesses seeking block on COVID restrictions

-PORTLAND, Ore.
-(AP) — A federal judge has determined that a group of businesses and political action committees that sought to block Oregon Gov. Kate Brown’s COVID-19 restrictions haven’t shown enough evidence to prompt such a move.
+PORTLAND — A federal judge has determined that a group of businesses and political action committees that sought to block Oregon Gov. Kate Brown’s COVID-19 restrictions haven’t shown enough evidence to prompt such a move.

 The group — which includes the Gresham restaurant Spud Monkey’s Bar and Grill, its owner Melissa Adams and political action committees Oregon Moms Union and Heart of Main Street — filed a temporary restraining order against Brown on May 5, The Oregonian/OregonLive reported.
 The order protested the “unfair restrictions” they said the governor had put on businesses and public school children.